 Covid-19 – Please be assured that an extensive cleaning and disinfectant process is being adhered to.
 Please note we currently have a minimum stay of 4 nights as the extra cleaning because of Covid makes anything less uneconomic.

 We look forward to welcoming you to Boghead Holiday Cottages.

 Enjoy the beautiful steadings and stunning views of the surrounding countryside.

 Take in the slower pace of country life, watch the sun rise over the Coreen Hills, enjoy watching the cows, sheep in the surrounding fields and the evening sun set over the Cairngorms.

 Take in the beautiful scenery around the farm.
 Enjoy walks or drives through the surrounding countryside and visit its many attractions before coming back to the warmth of your cottage and relax in front of the wood burning stove.

-Thomas is from generations of farmers and Fiona works full time as a qualified dental nurse.
+Thomas is from generations of farmers and Fiona divides her time between working for the NHS and running her own Reflexology Business called the Foot Shed from a summer house here at the farm.
 Ewan is a fully qualified personal trainer.

 When we arrived here for our first winter ‘Bill’ the Clydesdale and his mate ‘Nimrod’ (both now sadly passed on) lived in the stables, it was in a very poor state of repair with holes in the roof and the end gable collapsing.
 We knew that our first lambing here was going to be hard as we had no suitable sheds so the sheep were lambed in what is now the Byre, since then we have erected modern sheds for the cattle, sheep and machinery storage at the far side of the house.